s3curity-3/Nmap-Scanner-Script/README.md

 # Nmap-Scanner-Script
-Simple Nmap Scanner Script with some scanning types
+Nmap Scanner Script is a simple script that let you automate Nmap scans.

+Requirements:
+1. A Debian-based distro

+Have fun! (ethically of course)